AlirezaLashkar/HeartDiseaseDataAnalysis/README.md

 ## Usage

-1. **If you want to see the General data information, look at the [Heart Attack Prediction CODE.ipynb](Heart%20Attack%20Prediction%20CODE.ipynb) file.**
+1. **If you want to see the General data information, look at the [Heart Attack Prediction General data information.ipynb](Heart%20Attack%20Prediction%20CODE.ipynb) file.**

 2. **Clone the repository:**
    ```bash